W. Watson and Son: W. Watson and Sons Ltd.

 In 1908, the firm became W. Watson & Sons Ltd. On 10 August 1938, Charles Henry Watson died.
 In 1912, the company employed their equipment and demonstrated the utilization of alternating current electricity to enhance the growth of plants in a nursery near London.
 In 1929, an advertisement in the British Industries Fair Catalogue announced an Optical, Scientific and Photographic Exhibit.
 The exhibition featured manufacturers of microscopes for medical, industrial, and educational purposes and for the amateur, prism binoculars, astronomical and portable telescopes, photographic lenses and cameras, surveying and measuring instruments, photometers, and scientific apparatus of every description.
 The W. Watson & Son company exhibited in the Scientific Section at Stand No. N.24.
 In 1947, the firm was a Listed Exhibitor at the British Industries Fair.
 The Fair featured manufacturers of microscopes for all purposes and auxiliary optical and mechanical accessories.
 The company offered photometers, telescopes, prism binoculars, photographic lenses of all types, and optical elements in every form.
 W. Watson & Son exhibited in the Olympia Room, Ground Floor at Stand No. A.1020.

 The company was also engaged c1930 to produce three prototype cipher typewriters designed and patented by Morgan O'Brien for evaluation by the military.

 Medical electrology and radiology

 In January 1905, the display of apparatus at the Annual Meeting and Exhibition of the British Electrotherapeutic Society was quite remarkable.
 Those in attendance were treated to items and displays of much interest, several items on display for the first time.
-High frequency apparatus was featured to a lesser extent than shown in previous years, but appliances for Röntgen ray work were plentiful.
+High frequency apparatus was featured to a lesser extent than shown in previous years, but appliances for X-ray work were plentiful.
 Excerpt from the Exhibit handbook follows: